 Certified Texas Guardianship Attorneys

-Attorneys at Marquardt Law Firm, P.C. are certified with respect to Section 1054.201 of the Texas Estates Code as elibible to be appointed as an attorney for an applicant for guardianship in a guardianship proceeding in Texas courts.
+Attorneys at Marquardt Law Firm, P.C. are certified with respect to Section 1054.201 of the Texas Estates Code as eligible to be appointed as an attorney for an applicant for guardianship in a guardianship proceeding in Texas courts.
 Attorneys at Marquardt Law Firm, P.C. have completed training and instruction related to guardianship issues that meets the requirements set forth in Section 81.114 of the Texas Government Code.

 An "Incapacitated Person" is “an adult individual who, because of a physical or mental condition, is substantially unable to provide food, clothing or shelter for himself or herself, to care for the individual's own physical health, or to manage the individual's own financial affairs"